c0rnch1p/Dummy/readme.md

 ##
 #### No Terminal Resize
 The program will crash if the terminal is resized at any point during runtime.
-Some dimensions are supported by curses but they need to be set beforehand.
+Some alternative dimensions are supported by curses but they need to be set beforehand.
 Files that are only around 50 lines wont open at terminal sizes smaller than the default.
 ##